Who Will Stand to Save America?

 Her body politic has been attacked with vitriol and propaganda for so many decades that many of her children look upon her with scorn, unaware that those who vilify her seek to replace her with tyranny.
 The tragedy of America is that good people grew distracted and failed to guard the battlements of their castle.
 They prospered, worked hard, and served the world but were unaware of the viciousness of the barbarians who lived within their gates.

-Vladimir Lenin declared, “Give me four years to teach the children, and the seed I have sown will never be uprooted.”
-America’s children have been taught to hate America for decades, and now too many of them are utterly convinced that America must be fundamentally transformed.
+Vladimir Lenin declared, “Give me four years to teach the children, and the seed I have sown will never be uprooted.”3 America’s children have been taught to hate America for decades, and now too many of them are utterly convinced that America must be fundamentally transformed.
 The question, of course, is “transformed into what?”
-The answer to that question has become shockingly clear in 2020 and 2021, with the rise of totalitarian mandates that few expected.
+The answer to that question has become shockingly clear since 2020, with the rise of totalitarian mandates that few expected.

 Where are we now, and where are we headed?